-- Learn strategies, processes and tools for managing library technology through an in-person and online training program.
+- Learn strategies, processes, and tools for managing library technology using current technology trends and tried-and-true best practices.

-- Collect information about their respective library’s technology and usage to create a library technology inventory.
+- Collect information about the library’s technology and usage to create a library technology inventory.

-- Design a library technology plan that is in line with the library’s mission and vision using the technology inventory.
+- Draft a library technology plan using the technology inventory.

 - Update their library technology plan to reflect changes implemented from their technology project.